meinersh/Project-Micro-Survivors-Prototype-4/README.md

 Shoot: Hold "Spacebar" or "Left Mouse" to fire antibodies in four directions
 Pause: Press the "Esc" key to pause and unpause the game

-You can use WASD, Arrow Keys, or click on the menu buttons with the mouse to navigate the UI
+You can use WASD, Arrow Keys, or the mouse to navigate the UI.
+You can use the "Spacebar" or the "Left Mouse" to use the selected UI button.
+When selected using the WASD or Arrow Keys the button should appear blue.
+When selecting using the mouse the button should appear orange.